-15.6.
+15.3.2.
 The File Export Connector

-The file connector receives the serialized data from the export streams and writes it out as text files (either comma or tab separated) to disk.
-The file connector writes the data out one file per stream, "rolling" over to new files periodically.
+The file connector receives the serialized data from the export source and writes it out as text files (either comma or tab separated) to disk.
+The file connector writes the data out one file per source table or stream, "rolling" over to new files periodically.
 The filenames of the exported data are constructed from:

-- A unique prefix (specified with the nonce property) - A unique value identifying the current version of the database schema - · The stream name - · A timestamp identifying when the file was started - Optionally, the ID of the host server writing the file
+- A unique prefix (specified with the nonce property) - A unique value identifying the current version of the database schema - The stream or table name - A timestamp identifying when the file was started - Optionally, the ID of the host server writing the file